UoB-COMSM0166/2025-group-14/README.md

 This included various glitches/bug, trouble navigating corners, and too much bounce in collision with canal walls.

 Specifically, users reported that:
 - The corners were difficult to navigate with current movement mechanics.
-Glitches sometimes occur on corner collision.
+Glitches sometimes occured on corner collision.
 - The player did not feel in direct control of the movement; there is a learning curve to navigate the corners without crashing and being caught by the pursuer.
 - Users thought that there was too much bounce when colliding with the walls of the canals.